Shamrock plant is cherished for its resemblance to four leaf clovers, making it a popular St. Patrick's Day gift plant.

 Perhaps you could consider these St. Patrick's Day shamrocks "lucky" because they are easy to grow.
 These perennial plants thrive in average room conditions, making shamrock care a breeze.

 Known botanically as Oxalis, this genus includes hundreds of species native to tropical regions, including South Africa, Mexico, and Central and South America.

 Shamrock plants make great house plants.
 When grown outdoors, shamrocks have an invasive nature.
 Their fast-spreading tuberous roots can spread like wildfire.
 However, when confined to a container, you can put this plant on your windowsill to enjoy the lush, clover-like leaves and charming little flowers up-close.

 Repot in spring, when the tuberous roots have filled the pot.
-This is a good time to divide the plant.
+This is a good time to divide the plant, if you want.

+Got a dormant plant?
 Shamrock plant may go dormant if the soil is allowed to dry out or if it's exposed to hot, direct sun.
 If this happens, don't worry.
+And don't give up on it.
+Oxalis may stay dormant for several weeks.
 Reduce watering, stop fertilizing, and keep the plant cool.
 When the leaves die back, cut them off.
-When it starts growing again, resume normal care and you'll have a mound of new, green foliage in just a few weeks.
+When your plant starts growing again, resume normal care and you'll have a mound of new, green foliage in just a few weeks.

 Water: Allow surface of soil to dry between waterings.
-This plant won't tolerate soggy soil.
+Shamrock plant retains water in its tuberous roots and won't tolerate soggy soil.

 Temperature: Cool to average 55-65°F/13-18°C at night, not warmer than 75°F/24°C during the day.

 Propagation: Divide the plant by gently pulling apart its small, tuberous roots into smaller clumps and potting them in separate containers.
+Don't bury them too deep; set the tubers 1/2" below the soil.
 Sow shamrock seeds in spring.